sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 ## Workshop part I - test database

-In this workshop we are going to find command injections, where user input ends up in an `os.system` call.
-We are going to use a CodeQL databse with a number of intentionally vulnerable code snippets for this part of the workshop.
+In this workshop we are going to find command injections, in which user input ends up in an `os.system` call.

-Here is code vulnerable to command injection:
+In the first part of the workshop, we will write CodeQL queries to find sources and sinks, `os.system` calls, on an intentionally vulnerable codebase.
+In the second part of the workshop, we are going to use those queries to find a command injection from a source to a sink in an open source software, [kohya_ss](https://github.com/bmaltais/kohya_ss) v22.6.1.

+We will be able to find command injections, such as this one:
 ```python
 import os
 from flask import Flask, request